 - skipping the testing phase.

 Generally, these points are simple, but sometimes we miss them.
-And to make your email marketing campaign successful, let’s define the most necessary steps in its launching.
+And to make your email marketing campaign successful, let’s define the most necessary steps in its launching and different email marketing software you can use.

 An email marketing campaign is a well-developed and planned email letter or a series of letters.
 It is sent to a specific list of people in a defined time.
 This type of strategy has advantages that attract marketers to choose it.